 While critical equipment for pipeline applications may command a premium, the fact that its superior design and quality can withstand the operational challenges for longer periods means that capital cost is offset by the savings on routine maintenance or unanticipated outages.

 Although the basic operational principles of valves and pumps remain unchanged, designers and manufacturers are constantly seeking ways of making them more efficient, flexible, reliable and easy to maintain.
-As a multi-industry manufacturer, SPX FLOW provides creative solutions that can help improve operational and maintenance efficiency in all phases of oil, gas and biofuel production: from exploration, extraction and processing to transport and storage.
+As a multi-industry manufacturer, Celeros provides creative solutions that can help improve operational and maintenance efficiency in all phases of oil, gas and biofuel production: from exploration, extraction and processing to transport and storage.

 Better by design